Parenting Counts is a product of Talaris Institute.

 Connecting through giggles and tears.

-Emotional moments – whether happy, sad, fearful are the times kids naturally turn to you for support.
-They way you deal with these moments can help your child learn how to handle strong feelings now and in years to come.
+Emotional moments, whether happy, sad, or fearful, are when kids naturally turn to you for support.
+How you deal with these moments can help your child learn how to handle strong feelings now and in years to come.

 • Learn self-control